Home About Competition Technology Volunteer

 The Competition

-The Caribbean Apex Challenge brings together student teams from across Jamaica to design, build, and launch high-powered rockets in a single-day competition on August 16, 2026.
+The Lignum National Rocketry Competition brings teams from across Jamaica together to design, build, and launch high-powered rockets in a single-day competition on August 15, 2026.

 Explore Competition